Dr. Christos Ioannou

 We’re growing the research group – if you’re interested in the work we do and joining the lab or collaborating, please get in touch.

-After a few months as a technician in the group, Andrew has now joined us as a NERC GW4+ PhD student.
+After a few months as a technician in the group, Andy has now joined us as a NERC GW4+ PhD student.
 He’s plenty experienced, having worked at PLoS Biology and studied at Exeter (MSc Evolutionary and Behavioural Ecology) and Cambridge (BA Natural Sciences (Zoology)).
 He’s working on the robot prey system, which will be a big part of his PhD.

 Chris has started a Masters by Research, coming straight from his undergraduate degree at Reading where he achieved a first class degree.
 Chris is studying group dynamics in shoals of fish and exploring what affects, and is affected by, these behaviours.